Adalbert Erdeli

-Adalbert Erdeli (Béla Erdélyi; Адальберт Ерделі; May 25, 1891 – September 19, 1955) was a Hungarian and Ukrainian painter and writer, one of the main figures of midcentury Transcarpathian art.
+Adalbert Erdeli (Béla Erdélyi; Адальберт Ерделі; May 25, 1891 – September 19, 1955) was a Hungarian and Carpatho-Rusyn painter and writer, one of the main figures of midcentury Transcarpathian art.

 Erdelyi was born in Kelemenfalva, Austria-Hungary (today Zahattia in Ukraine).
 He studied at the Budapest Academy of Arts from 1911 through 1915, then taught in Mukachevo and Uzhhorod, when Transcarpathia already became part of Czechoslovakia.

 Along with fellow Budapest graduate and World War I veteran József Boksai, Erdelyi founded an art school in 1927, which eventually evolved into the Uzhhorod State Arts and Crafts College (Užhorodské státní vysoké školy uměleckoprůmyslové, Kárpátaljai Képzőművészek Egyesülete).
 That institution is now the Transcarpathian Academy of Arts.
 Erdelyi and Boksay are among the primary figures of the Transcarpathian stylistic school.

 Among his students was Fedir Manailo (Manajló Tivadar), a fellow Hungarian/Rusyn.
 He died in Uzhhorod.

 Life

 Early life before World War II

 He began his studies in Máramarossziget.
 Between 1911 and 1915 he graduated from the Hungarian Academy of Fine Arts in Budapest, where his masters were Károly Ferenczy, Imre Révész and Tivadar Zemplényi.
 In 1913, he was awarded a scholarship at the Kecskemét Artists' Camp.
 His teachers were Béla Iványi-Grünwald and Ferenc Olgyay.
 Between 1916 and 1921, the renowned painter was a drawing teacher at the secondary schools in Munkács, and between 1927 and 1931 at the teacher training school in Ungvár.
 In 1922–1926 he was on a 12-year tour abroad in Munich, Italy, Poland and Switzerland.
 In 1931–1937, he worked with modern French painters in Paris, in Gargillese art school.
 With József Boksay, they were founders of the school of painting in Transcarpathia.
 In 1927, he founded a free school of fine arts with József Boksay.
 In 1931, he founded the Association of Artists of Transcarpathia, whose cofounders were Boksay, Cupal, Gaigl and Ozsdian.
 Erdélyi became president of the association.
 From 1938 he lived in Uzhhorod.
 He organized exhibitions in Prague, Pozsony, and Kassa.
 In 1941–1942 he was the main organizer of the Uzhhorod Art Days.